 My very first real estate transaction began in March but closed in May of 2004.

 At that time, agents would get “floor calls.”
-Before the Internet was really popular, people had to call the number on the For Sale sign if they wanted to know more about the property.
+Before the internet was really popular, people had to call the number on the For Sale sign if they wanted to know more about the property.
 One morning I received a call about a property on Perkins Road in Kennewick.
-I arranged with the caller, Mr. O’Hair, to meet he and his family there that afternoon, at 5pm.
+I arranged with the caller, Mr. O’Hair, to meet him and his family there that afternoon, at 5 p.m.

 In the meantime, we also used to get clients called “walk-ins.”
 Walk-ins were people who, as the name implies, walked in to the brokerage and wanted to either buy or sell a house.

 This particular day, I had a client walk in and he wanted to see some houses in south Richland.
 That would take some time to set up, so I sent him to a nearby restaurant for lunch while I worked through lunchtime without eating — arranging showings and making sure he was pre-approved.

 He came back after about an hour and off we went.
 I remember he smelled strongly of onions after lunch and I asked him what he’d eaten.
 “Egg salad sandwich,” he said.
 To this day, I’ve never had onion in an egg salad sandwich.